-Many people experience different digestion while on the detox.
+Many people experience different digestion when switching to a real foods based diet.
 Sometimes that is for the better and sometimes initially it can change for the worse.
 Here are some important things to know about digestion.

 Health begins in gut.
 Here are some tips for optimizing digestion:

-- Remove irritating foods.
-While on the 21DSD, it’s likely that you have done this.
+Remove irritating foods.
 Removing vegetable oils, wheat, grains, sugar, soy, and conventional dairy is important to optimize digestion.

 Sleep.
 Nearly all of us should get more sleep.
 Some of us know it and other of us are currently in denial (you know, the “I’ll sleep when I’m dead” crowd).
 I certainly know I should be getting more sleep.
 Enter Dr. Sarah Ballantyne‘s book, Go To Bed.
 I first saw the Go To Bed program on Ballantye’s Instagram account.
 It struck me as an interesting challenge because I know that I need to work on my sleep habits.
 After checking out the ebook and program, I bought the book.
 It took me almost year to finally get a chance to read it, but I am so glad that I did!